panzerdp/dmitripavlutin.com/content/posts/129-nodejs-es-modules/index.md

 The default format of modules in Node.js is the [CommonJS](https://nodejs.org/docs/latest/api/modules.html#modules_modules_commonjs_modules).

 To include a CommonJS module you have to use a special function `require('<path-to-module>')`.
-To export use a special object `exports` available in the scope of a CommonJS module.
+To export use a special object `exports` or `module.exports` available in the scope of a CommonJS module.

 For example, the following module `month-from-data.js` is a CommonJS module.
 The module exports a function `monthFromDate()`, which determines the month name of an arbitrary date: